ghoomfrog/silili/README.md

 ## Adjectives

 Adjectives in Lil Si come before the phrase they modify.
-The modification can be property-based or relation-based.
-For example, *sni stal* can mean *place of snow* or *place that is snow*.
+The modification can be relation-based or identity-based.
+For example, *mun man* can mean *person of the moon* or *person that is the moon*.

 ## Plurals